How to start a business in Dubai: A step-by-step guide

 Step 5: Obtain initial approval

-Step 6: Draft a memorandum of association (MoA)
+Step 6: Draft a Memorandum of Association (MoA)

 Prepare a Memorandum of Association (MoA) that outlines your company’s structure and operational guidelines.
-For certain business types, you may also need to sign a Local Service Agent (LSA) agreement.
+For certain business types you may also need to sign a Local Service Agent (LSA) agreement.

-Step 7: Secure office space
+Step 7: Secure a local office space for your company

 Step 8: Apply for a business license